SPACE APPS 2017 WAS A HUGE SUCCESS!

 In 2016, the fourth hackathon was organized from April 20-21, 2016 at The Royal Event Pvt.
 Ltd., Tinkune.
 There were 72 participants working on global as well as local challenges.
-Participants have developed solution for international challenges as well as local challenges putting forward the issues faced by local agency and government.
-Like previous year, significant number of female participation made event more participative.
-Out of Total 15 teams, 10 team worked on global challenges while 5 team focused on local ones.
+Participants have developed a solution for international challenges as well as local challenges putting forward the issues faced by local agency and government.
+Like the previous year, a significant number of female participation made an event more participative.
+Out of Total 15 teams, 10 teams worked on global challenges while 5 teams focused on local ones.
 Team Smart Nepali was announced as the winner for the event and received funding from ICIMOD for the development of the prototype.

 RAN have decided to organize 2017 edition of Space Apps Challenge based on the community RAN has developed so far in this past 7 years and positive feedback and support we receive from last year organizer Young innovation Pvt.
 Ltd themselves.
 The way participants had worked together in different teams to compete for global challenges, bringing in perspectives and insight from the local level was an experience NASA space app organizer can share proudly.
 This also gives enough room for organizing such events regularly and at a larger scale so that we can inspire a bigger crowd to participate in an international event such as this one.

 At the same time, we have observed that these events are extremely important in bringing stakeholders from different sectors to work on issues that matter to people in our context.